microsoft/confidential-ai-workshop/tutorials/confidential-llm-inferencing/README.md

     Uses AzureAttestSKR to attest, authorize SKR against AKV, and unwrap the model DEK.
     Returns the raw 32-byte DEK.
     """

+    # Ensure the GPU is attested before proceeding
+    if not is_gpu_attested(strict=True):
+        raise RuntimeError("GPU attestation failed.
+Cannot unwrap DEK.")

     p = Path(wrapped_key_path)
     if not p.is_file():
         raise FileNotFoundError(f"Wrapped DEK not found: {p}")